 Accused?
 Call our lawyers . . . .

-If you've been charged with unlawful use of a hotel key under NRS 205.900, call 702-DEFENSE (702-333-3673).
-Our Las Vegas criminal defense lawyers can consult with you for free about us maybe getting the charges reduced or even dismissed.
-We're also prepared to take your matter to a jury and fight for your innocence at trial if necessary.
+Our Las Vegas criminal defense lawyers can consult with you for free.
+We will fight to get your charges reduced or dismissed.
+We are also prepared to take your matter to a jury if necessary.